Choosing the Right Ticket Status Colors in HaloPSA

 Designed for Rising Tide clients who’ve already implemented tools like HaloPSA, Hudu, and Rewst, and just want to keep things running smoothly without spinning up a full project or workshop every quarter.

-Here’s what Proactive Support looks like in practice:
+Here’s what our Monthly Support looks like in practice:

 1. Systems Health Review